-Because Doc McStuffins is blazing some serious trails.
+The Doc is in and she’s blazing some serious trails.

-The ground-breaking animated series about a little six-year-old girl named Doc who heals stuffed animals and toys out of her backyard playhouse clinic (she was inspired by her physician mom) is all about kindness.
+The ground-breaking animated series about a little six-year-old girl named Doc McStuffins who heals stuffed animals and toys out of her backyard playhouse clinic (inspired by her physician mom) is all about kindness.
 The just-because kind.

 Whether it’s a case of loose stitching, low batteries or a blow-up toy that’s sprung a leak, Doc and her pals lend a helping hand, while teaching young viewers the importance of taking care of yourself and others.